 A fourth study limitation results from the restricted scope of applying the intervention in the three classes.
-Although CW-FIT MS is intended to be a multi-tiered positive behavior support intervention with enhancements such as self-management and functional assessment offered at Tiers 2 and 3 (Kamps, Conklin, & Wills, 2015), the present research examined only Tier 1.
+Although CW-FIT MS is intended to be a multitiered positive behavior support intervention with enhancements such as self-management and functional assessment offered at Tiers 2 and 3 (Kamps et al., 2015), the present research examined only Tier 1.
 Assessing Tier 2 interventions would have been logistically challenging.
 Nevertheless, current data suggest that target students' percentages of on-task behavior reached criterion levels without supplemental interventions.
-Past studies conducted in elementary school classrooms have shown the Tier 1 component of CW-FIT MS to effectively decrease disruptive behaviors, increase on-task behavior, and improve teachers' praise and reprimand frequencies (Kamps, Wills et al., 2015; Weeden et al., 2016; Wills et al., 2014; Wills et al., 2010).
+Past studies conducted in elementary school classrooms have shown the Tier 1 component of CW-FIT MS to effectively decrease disruptive behaviors, increase on-task behavior, and improve teachers' praise and reprimand frequencies (Kamps, Wills, et al., 2015; Weeden et al., 2016; Wills et al., 2010, 2014).

 Considering these limitations, future research is needed to further validate and extend current findings.
-The use of a multi-tiered model to improve behavioral and academic outcomes for all students has been previously recommended (e.g., Wills et al., 2016).
+The use of a multitiered model to improve behavioral and academic outcomes for all students has been previously recommended (e.g., Wills et al., 2016).
 Yet due to the middle school environment and the age group characteristics, many questions remain regarding CW-FIT MS.